 Columbus Home Group Home for Boys – $32,940

 Columbus Home is a Level II residential home for boys ages 12-17 that are in state custody.
 The group home serves boys with problems such as drug and alcohol addiction, anger management, learning disabilities, and trauma related behaviors as a result of abuse, abandonment and neglect.
+The program includes group and individual counseling, recreational activities, therapeutic visitation, tutoring and life skills classes.
 Clients must have a referral from the Tennessee Department of Children’s Services.

 Samaritan Place – $10,723